prashantzzz/Hop.It/README.md

   - `jump1.png`, `jump2.png`, `jump3.png`, `jet.png`, `jet-char.png`, `platform.png`, `bg.png`, `over.png`
   - `jump.wav`, `level-up.mp3`, `over.mp3`, `bg-music.mp3`

+## Online Multiplayer

+### Features
+- Real-time multiplayer through WebSocket connections
+- Create your own room or join an existing one using a room code
+- See opponent's score in real-time during gameplay
+- Win/lose detection based on height and player status
+- Clean disconnection handling

+### How to Play Online
+1. Click the "Online" button on the home screen
+2. Create a new room or enter an existing room code
+3. Wait for an opponent to join (if creating a room) or connect to an existing room
+4. Press "Start" when both players are ready
+5. Compete to reach the highest score - if you fall, you'll immediately see if you've won or lost!

+### Technical Details
+- Uses a WebSocket server hosted at wss://hop-it-server.onrender.com
+- Real-time data synchronization between players
+- Proper error handling for connection issues

 ## Future Improvements

 - Additional platform types with special effects
 - More power-ups and collectibles
 - Multiple character options
 - Difficulty settings
+- Additional online game modes and features